-Top seeds Salisbury & Ram into French Open last 16
+Salisbury advances but Murray out of men's doubles

 |Coverage: Live text and radio commentaries of selected matches across BBC Radio 5 Live Sports Extra, the BBC Sport website and app

-Britain's Joe Salisbury and American Rajeev Ram are into the third round of the French Open men's doubles.
+Britain's Joe Salisbury moved into the third round of the French Open men's doubles, but Jamie Murray went out.

-The top seeds defeated Serbia's Miomir Kecmanovic and American Nicholas Monroe 6-3 7-6 (7-5).
+Top seeds Salisbury and American Rajeev Ram beat Serbia's Miomir Kecmanovic and American Nicholas Monroe 6-3 7-6 (7-5).

+Murray and Brazil's Bruno Soares, who were the 10th seeds and have won two Grand Slam titles together, were eliminated.

+Murray and Soares were 4-2 down in the final set before breaking back, only to then immediately lose their next service game.

-In the last 16, the US Open men's doubles champions will meet the unseeded duo of American Maxime Cressy and Spain's Feliciano Lopez.
+In the last 16, Salisbury and Ram, the US Open champions, will meet the unseeded duo of American Maxime Cressy and Spain's Feliciano Lopez.

-Salisbury and Ram have played together since 2019 and also won the Australian Open men's doubles in 2020.
+Salisbury and Ram have played together since 2019 and also won the Australian Open in 2020.

 - MOTD Top 10: The biggest managerial rivalries of the Premier League ranked